How the benefits of invoice finance can help to tackle late payments for your business?

 Although, £14bn is an improvement on the £30.3bn owed five years ago, it is still harming the performance and viability of many SME’s, companies which are the backbone of the UK’s economy.
 More than a third of the 1.7m SME’s in the UK say that their payments are often prolonged well beyond the agreed terms which can push some businesses over the edge.

 A fifth of small businesses say they are facing insolvency if they are owed between £20,000 and £50,000, with around 7% stating that they are already in the danger zone.
 As a result, a quarter of small businesses have said that they rely on borrowing cash to be able to meet their essential overheads with bank overdrafts in particular becoming more and more common.
+The cost of invoice factoring, can sometimes work out cheaper than the traditional interest you would pay on a bank loan.

 However, it is not just the affordability issue which is affecting businesses as many companies spend nearly four hours a week chasing late payments with 12% employing a dedicated person to pursue outstanding payments.
 With delays for payments ranging from a month for a third of companies and more than 60 days for 20% of businesses, this is a growing issue which is having a big impact across SME’s of all sectors.